Thales Grilo

 Section and Subsection Overview Pages

 The first major step towards migrating learning content since I joined the team happened with the Section and Subsection pages.
+The experience for navigating content was subpar - very akin to the prior PHP stack.

 Hackathons